lawrend/payam/README.md

 * Installation Instructions
-Fork a copy to your local repository, clone that copy to your local machine using `git clone`, then hack away.
+Fork a copy to your local repository, clone that copy to your local machine using `git clone`, run `gem bundle install`, then hack away.

 Read up on [cloning github repos](https://help.github.com/articles/cloning-a-repository/).